MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the label that you want to configure will apply to all users, select **Global** from the **Azure Information Protection** blade.
-However, if the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, select that scoped policy instead.
+2. If the label that you want to configure will apply to all users, select **Global policy** from the initial **Azure Information Protection** blade.
+However, if the label that you want to configure is in a [scoped policy](configure-policy-scope.md) so that it applies to selected users only, select **Scoped policies** instead, and select your scoped policy from the **Azure Information Protection - Scoped polices** blade.

 3. On the **Policy** blade, select the label that you want to configure, which opens the **Label** blade.

-4. On the **Label** blade, locate **Set permissions for documents and emails containing this label** and select one of the following options.
+4. On the **Label** blade, locate **Set permissions for documents and emails containing this label** and select one of the following options:

     - **Not configured**: Select this option if the label is currently configured to apply protection and you no longer want the selected label to apply protection.
 Then go to step 11.